Rule 3341-3-06 | Doctoral requirements - graduate.

 A doctoral program must consist of at least sixty credit hours of graduate coursework beyond the master's degree or ninety credit hours beyond the bachelor's degree.
 These hours must include at least sixteen hours of dissertation research.
 No more than thirty hours of dissertation research credit hours are applicable to the degree.

-Transfer of credit from other institutions into graduate degree programs is described in the "Credit Transfer-Graduate" policy, rule 3341-3-05 of the Administrative Code.
+Transfer of credit from other institutions is described in the "Credit Transfer-Graduate" policy, rule 3341-3-05 of the Administrative Code.

 (2) Level of work

-The number of 5000-level credit hours that may be counted toward the minimum required credit hours will not exceed ten.
+The number of 5000-level credit hours that may be counted toward the minimum required credit hours may not exceed ten.

 (3) Qualifying examinations

-Students must successfully complete a preliminary examination or project administered by a preliminary examination or project committee.
-The preliminary examination or project is both written and oral.
+Students must successfully complete a preliminary examination or priliminary project administered by a preliminary experience committee in the doctoral program.
+The preliminary experience contains both a written and oral component.

-A student may apply to complete the preliminary examination or project after having:
+The student may apply to complete the preliminary experience after having:

 (i) Removed any conditions of admission;

-(iii) Achieved a cumulative graduate grade point average of at least 3.0.
+(iii) Achieved a cumulative graduate grade point average (GPA) of at least 3.0.

 (e) Second attempt